harshSE/TinyURL/HLD.md

 ###Tiny URL -> Actual URL (LRU Cache + Key-Value NoSQL DB)
 Query service uses this storage to fetch actual ulr by providing tiny url.

-* Creation service uses this storage in read-only mode only.
+* Query service uses this storage in read-only mode only.
-* On Cache miss, Cache query Key-Value NoSQL DB to fetch actual url.
+* On cache miss, Cache query to Key-Value NoSQL DB to fetch actual url.
 * It stores tiny URL created by conversion service to actual URL.
 * It uses queue to load data, so there is eventual consistency in storing data
 * Cache is LRU such that most frequently used key stored in cache.

 ###Actual URL -> Tiny URL (LRU Cache + Key-Value NoSQL DB)
-Conversion service uses this DB to avoid regeneration of large ulr for which tiny url is already generated.
+Conversion service uses this DB to avoid regeneration of tiny ulr for actual url.

 * DB instance store actual url received in request to tiny URL.
 * It uses queue to load data, so there is eventual consistency in storing data
 * We assume that recently created ULR can be queried again, so that FIFO queue can be useful here.

-### Distributed Set(Can we use queue over here, how can we ensure duplication then?)
+### Distributed Set
-Set is used by conversion service to pop generated randoms by random generation service in batch.
+Set is used by conversion service to pop generated randoms by tiny url generation service in batch.

 * Set will ensure that one random can not be pop by multiple conversation service.